-Because you're using that process of taking a step back, and reminding yourself why the path you're taking is the best one, you don't need willpower to keep walking.
+Because you're using that process of taking a step back, and reminding yourself why the path you're taking is the best one, you don't need willpower to keep walking down that path.

 It takes around 6 weeks to form a new habit through this, and good habits are just as hard to break as bad ones.
-Hell, at 6 weeks - your new thought process becomes automatic - your norm.
+At 6 weeks - your new thought process becomes automatic - your norm.
 Meaning it won't even require willpower.

-Long term potentiation, the strengthening of synaptic transmissions in your brain that are those thought processes, grows the moment you start thinking with a new thought process - meaning after your first few attempts to walk down that path that leads you to a better version of you, the easier it becomes to keep walking it.
+Long term potentiation, the strengthening of your brain's transmission signals that comprise these thought processes, grows the moment you start thinking with a new thought process meaning after your first few attempts to walk down that path that leads you to a better version of you, the easier it becomes to keep walking it.
+It won't even take 6 weeks to start forming those habits.
+It becomes easier and easier to maintain it from day 1.

-Taking a step back and reminding yourself why you're going where you're going makes getting there easy.
+Thus, taking a step back and reminding yourself why you're going where you're going makes getting there easy.

-And finally, by giving yourself a long term goal, you rig your brain to release more and more dopamine - the reward neurotransmitter - the closer and closer you get to your target.
+And finally, by giving yourself a long term goal, you rig your brain to release more and more dopamine - the "reward," or "happiness" neurotransmitter - the closer and closer you get to your target.
 Dopamine is literally responsible for the reward pathway of addiction.
 If you focus on achieving something, the closer you get to it, the more satisfying it is.